 Testing Accessibility of a Website: Five Crucial Things To Consider

-It doesn’t matter if you want to have the most accessible website or one that is only accessible so that you stay ADA compliant and in line with the law.
-Either way, you should know the basic elements and web content accessibility guidelines WCAG.
+It doesn’t matter if you want to have the most accessible website or one that is only accessible so that you stay ADA-compliant and in line with the law.
+Either way, you should know the basic elements and web content accessibility guidelines of WCAG.

 Below, we are talking more about this and sharing the key parts of a site that need to be optimized for people with disabilities.
 We won’t mention all of the WCAG requirements, but it is good to know what are some of the main areas you could improve on.